 There are at least five major kinds of literature in the Old Testament:

 Narratives are stories.
 They have characters and plots.
-They allow us to see how God has acted in the past in relationship with his people.
+They allow us to see how God has acted in the past in a relationship with his people.
 Scripture contains more narratives than any other kind of literature.
 Approximately forty (40) percent of the Old Testament is narrative.
 Most narratives are found in Genesis, Joshua, Judges, Ruth, 1 and 2 Samuel, 1 and 2 Kings, 1 and 2 Chronicles, Ezra, Nehemiah, Daniel, Jonah, Haggai, and Job.
 Large sections of Exodus, Numbers, Jeremiah, Ezekiel, Isaiah and Job are also narrative.

 The stipulations in the covenant were those the people of God were to keep to show their loyalty to him.
 God used a form from the ancient world to make a covenant with his children.
 To understand the form helps one understand the content.